gustavom2998/learning_rust/rust_book/3_programming_concepts/1_variables_and_mutability.md

 The script has an error - `x` is being modified even though it is immutable.
 If we run this script with `cargo run` - we will get a compiler error.

 Mutability can be very useful - and we can make our code mutable by adding the `mut` keyword to our code.
-This is helpful since it indicates that the writer of the code intented to reuse the variable and change its value.
+This is helpful since it indicates that the writer of the code intended to reuse the variable and change its value.

 Adding this to the script now lets us execute it: